Keyboard shortcuts

 ...

-This is also the same command as the Verify Setup.
-But now you have the knowledge of what is happening behind the scene.
+This is the same command as in Verify Setup, but now you understand what's happening behind the scenes.

-• To create a plugin in Rust and how to expose it to JavaScript using NAPI bindings.
+• Create a plugin in Rust and expose it to JavaScript using NAPI bindings

-• To create a JavaScript wrapper for the plugin.
+• Create a JavaScript wrapper for the plugin

-• To reuse the @rspack/core package to create a new core package to replace the original @rspack/core package.
+• Reuse the @rspack/core package to create a new core package replacing the original @rspack/core package

-In the next chapter, we will learn to release the plugin to npm with Github Actions.
+Next, you'll learn to release the plugin to npm with GitHub Actions.

 Release

 This chapter covers releasing your plugin to npm using GitHub Actions.
-The template includes a complete release workflow that handles building, testing, and publishing automatically.
+The template includes a complete release workflow that automatically handles building, testing, and publishing.

 Prerequisites